Parental Control overview

 - Communication and media: chat, dating and personal, instant messaging, peer-to-peer (torrents or other types of Peer-to-peer sharing), social networking and personal sites

 - Controversial content: criminal activity, cults, hate and intolerance, illegal drugs and software, plagiarism, bad taste, violence and weapons

 - Shopping and entertainment: advertisements and pop-ups, alcohol and tobacco, gambling, shopping and games

-- Parent-managed websites: parents can either block or white list specific websites.
+- URL list: parents can either block or white list specific websites.
 If a webpage is not included in the predefined rating system, parents can manually block them, or if they feel a page is unnecessarily blocked, they can whitelist it